 In the United States, T-Mobile made history by becoming the first cellular carrier to not force customers into buying multi-year contracts.
 After the policy shift, T-Mo users can purchase subsidized prepaid mobile phones independent of a monthly fee.
 The other three major carriers, however, have not yet followed T-Mobile’s lead.

-As written in the past, Mobile Virtual Network Operators can save all cellular users money.
+As written in the past , Mobile Virtual Network Operators can save money on your phone bill.
 However, hundreds of MVNO plans exist—how do you know what plan best suits your needs?
 To find out, take four steps: First, find out what network fits your needs.
 Second, collect information on how you use the phone’s data, voice and text features.
 Third, analyze the various plans offered by MVNOs and T-Mobile for one that fits your usage patterns.
-Fourth, and optionally, determine whether or not you should buy a new phone or keep your old model.
+Fourth, and optionally, determine whether you should buy a new phone or keep your old model.
 Our smartphone review and buying guide may be able to help with that.

 Step 1: What Network Do You Prefer?